PearsonEducation/StatsPoller/readme.md

 * Metric collectors that retrieve metrics on a user-specified intervals.
 * Built-in metric collectors have few dependencies.
     * Most metric collectors are built into the main program & rely only on Java 1.7+ being installed to run StatsPoller.
     * For Linux metric collectors, most metrics are retrieved from Linux's proc and/or sys filesystems.
 As a result, dependencies on apps like vmstat, ifconfig, etc are virtually non-existant in StatsPoller.
 * Advanced Java JMX metric collection is a primary focus in StatsPoller.
 Its JMX metric retrieval capabilities exceed that of most comparable tools.
 * Built-in metric collectors include....
+	* [StatsPoller Native](./docs/statspoller_native.md) (OS metrics from the perspective of the JVM runtime)
 	* [Linux OS](./docs/linux_collector.md) (network, filesystem, disk i/o, cpu, uptime, memory)
+  * [Java JMX](./docs/jmx.md) (Cassandra, Tomcat, JBoss/Wildfly, etc)
-	* File-counter (counts/outputs the number of files in a specified folder)
+	* [File Counter](./docs/file_counter.md) (counts/outputs the number of files in a specified folder)
-	* Process-counter (counts/outputs the number of processes running that match a particular regex pattern)
+	* [Process Counter](./docs/process_counter.md) (counts/outputs the number of processes running that match a particular regex pattern)
 	* Apache HTTP server
 	* MongoDB
 	* MySQL
-	* Cassandra (via JMX)
-	* Tomcat (via JMX)
-	* JBoss/Wildfly (via JMX)
-	* Almost any Java-based technology (via JMX)
 * Support for user-created metric collectors (plugins).
     * StatsPoller supports running user-created metric collectors.
 These plugins are executed by StatsPoller & allow StatsPoller to output the metrics that they collect.
 * Bundled 'user-created metric collectors' include...
     * Windows OS (cpu, disk, iis, memory, network)
 	* SQL Server
 * Advanced/flexible configuration capabilities
 	* Most metric collectors that collect metrics from external services (Mongo, MySQL, Java JMX, etc) can be configured to collect from an infinite number of external services.
 	* A single deployment of StatsPoller can be configured to monitor many of JVMs (via JMX), MySQL servers, etc

 <br>

 ## Why release another metrics poller when there are several good ones already out there?

 StatsPoller was originally written at a time when there were few peers on the open-source market.
 Other tools have emerged then, and many of them are very good at what they do.
 StatsPoller has served Pearson well & is particularly well suited to monitor Java-based applications, so we figured that we'd just give the market another choice.

 <br>